fredgoum/OC-Projet3-FilmsPleinAir/README.md

-# OpenClassrooms-Project-Films
+# Project Films

+Integrate a client site for his film festival.

-Link to the site : https://fredgoum.github.io/films/
+Link to the site : https://fredgoum.github.io/films/.